 The SDFLC currently tracks constituents via survey, quarterly contacts, and regular touch points to ensure curriculum and education outreach.
-The development of a mobile app is part of the strategic planning for 2018.
 Combined with a strong sustainable messaging and awareness campaign, the SDFLC plans to bring life-long change to our constituents.
 Helping people increase assets, decrease debt, and increase their credit score are just some of the goals that the SDFLC hopes to achieve this year and beyond.

 • 4.78% showed a moderate risk when it came to financial knowledge